-However, veteran benefits are not paid automatically.
+Notably, veterans’ benefits are not paid automatically.
 You must contact the Veterans Administration.
-Our staff can assist you and file the claim on your behalf.
+Our staff is ready to assist you in filing the claim on your behalf.

 Veterans Advance Planning Specialist

-To be eligible you must be a veteran discharged or separated from active duty under conditions other than dishonorable, and have completed the required period of service.
+To be eligible, the veteran must be discharged or separated from active duty under conditions other than dishonorable, having completed the required period of service.
 U.S. Armed Forces members who die on active duty are also eligible, as well as spouses and dependent children of eligible living and deceased veterans, and of current and deceased armed forces members.

-We will assist you in applying to the Veterans Administration for all of the benefits on the Veteran's behalf.
-Generally, we will need a copy of the Veteran's honorable discharge (DD-214).
-We will also provided a suitable copy of the Death Certificate for the application process.
+Horan & McConaty will assist you in applying to the Veterans Administration for all of the benefits on the veteran’s behalf.
+Generally, we require a copy of the veteran’s honorable discharge (DD-214).
+We provide a suitable copy of the Death Certificate for the application process.

 For a Service-Related Death, the VA will pay up to $2,000 toward burial expenses.
 If the Veteran is buried in a VA national cemetery, some or all of the cost of transporting the deceased may be reimbursed.